Occupation Report ยท Technology

 Your personalised plan

-Software Developers score 38/100 on average — but your score depends on seniority, location, and skills.
+Software Developers score 38/100 on average — but your number depends on seniority, sector, and whether Boilerplate & Scaffold Code Generation is most of your week or a corner of it.

 Not a Software Developer?
 Check your own score.